In this article

 2. Upserve: Help them do something good

-Upserve sells restaurant management software, with multiple customisable modules including including Point-of-Sales, worker scheduling & rewards for regular diners.
+Upserve sells restaurant management software, with multiple customizable modules including point-of-sales, worker scheduling & rewards for regular diners.
 Upserve is extremely popular among restaurants big and small.

 Upserve have an interesting twist in its referral program.
 Whenever a user refers a friend and that friend signs up, the company donates $200 to the Clean Water Fund.

 This approach appeals to a different source of motivation to activate users and customers.
 It’s been scientifically proven that doing good things for someone else gives the giver greater happiness than just doing it for self-gain.